 Integrated enterprise systems with S&D. Trained over 100 users and optimized workflows for efficiency.

-Research Intern, Emphatic Computing Lab
+Research Intern, Empathic Computing Lab

 2021